FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 excerpt_separator: "<!--more-->"
 ---

-Ruby on Rails is an excellent framework with which to build an API.
-The ability to quickly jam out code representing your business logic, the ease of creating and modifying data models, and the built in testing support all combine to make building a JSON API in Rails a no brainer.
-Add in a sleek admin interface built using something like [RailsAdmin](https://github.com/sferik/rails_admin) and you can build custom APIs in no time.
+Ruby on Rails is a modern web framework, but also is a great way to build an API.
+The ability to quickly jam out code representing your business logic, the ease of creating and modifying data models, and the built-in testing support all combine to make building a JSON API in Rails a no brainer.
+Add in a sleek admin interface built using something like [RailsAdmin](https://github.com/sferik/rails_admin) and using Rails you can build and manage APIs easily.

-In this tutorial, we're going to build a simple API in Ruby on Rails 6, and then secure the API using using a JSON Web Token (JWT).
+But you don't typically want just anyone to access your API.
+You want to ensure the right people and applications are doing so.
+In this tutorial, we're going to build an API in Ruby on Rails 6, and secure it using using JSON Web Tokens (JWTs).

 <!--more-->

-As always, the code is available under an Apache2 license [on GitHub](https://github.com/FusionAuth/fusionauth-example-rails-api), if you'd rather jump ahead and just get the code.
+As always, the code is available under an Apache2 license [on GitHub](https://github.com/FusionAuth/fusionauth-example-rails-api), if you'd rather jump ahead.

 ## Prerequisites